A Red Letter Day

 "A Red Letter Day" is a song by English synth-pop duo Pet Shop Boys, released on 17 March 1997 as the fourth single from their sixth studio album, Bilingual (1996).
-It debuted at number 9 on the UK Singles Chart, making it another top 10 single for the group.
-However, it then fell straight out of the top 40 to number 42 the following week.
+It debuted at number nine on the UK Singles Chart but fell straight out of the top 40 to number 42 the following week.
 At the time, it was the highest-charting single to last only one week in the top 40.
 (Note: The following year the single "My Weakness Is None of Your Business" (1998) from Embrace fell from number 9 to 44 in one week.)

 Background and composition

 "A Red Letter Day" originated as an experiment to write a song using the chord progression from Beethoven's "Ode to Joy".
 The single's B-side "Delusions of Grandeur" is similarly based on Moonlight Sonata.

 In keeping with the international theme of Bilingual, Neil Tennant traveled to Russia to record a choir from the Choral Academy of Moscow for the track.
 The choir was supplemented using the Hallelujah sample library from Best Service to give it a bigger sound.
 Barbara Tucker, Karen Bernod, and Carole Sylvan also provided backing vocals.

 A red letter day is a term for a special day, derived from the use of red ink to mark important dates on calendars.
 In the song, the red letter day is when someone says, "I love you".

 Pet Shop Boys decided to work with Steve Rodway, known as Motiv 8, after they had enjoyed Gina G's hit single "Ooh Aah...
 Just a Little Bit" (1996), which he co-wrote and produced.
 Motiv 8 did a remix of "A Red Letter Day" and also reworked the song for the single by making the bassline follow the chords and adding a synth line that he had used in his remix.